 For the best results, you should put the address in the first paragraph.
 You can also include it in the last one.
 It isn’t mandatory, but search engines love seeing it there too.

-Nothing screams “unprofessional” as sloppy grammar.
+Nothing screams “unprofessional” like sloppy grammar.
 On average, users remain on websites for 10 to 20 seconds.
 If they spend that time trying to decipher the first two sentences of your listing, they will click away in a blink.
 Therefore, take some extra time to do a spelling check.
 Almost every word processing software (MS Word, Google Docs, etc.) has some spelling and grammar checking tool already integrated.
 They are easy to use and will give your potential buyers no reason to leave in a hurry.

 Another vital thing to be mindful of is avoiding lengthy sentences.
 When you’re describing your home to potential buyers, it’s essential to be concise and understandable.
 It is desirable to be creative, but the ultimate goal is to provide valid and useful information.